 Many automated tools employ over-approximation and abstraction techniques to cope with the infinite search spaces that are caused, e.g., by an unbounded number of protocol sessions.
-This means to check the protocol in a finite abstract model that (in a sense) subsumes the original model.
+This means to check the protocol in a finite abstract model that subsumes the original model.
 Thus, if the protocol is correct in the abstract model, then so it is in the original model.
-The soundness of such abstractions depends on subtle assumptions, and it is often hard to keep track of them, even for experts.
-Moreover, the abstract protocol models are tuned to the method and hard to use correctly.
+However, the soundness of such abstractions depends on subtle assumptions, and it is often hard to keep track of them, even for experts.
+Moreover, it is often hard to formalize protocols correctly in such over-approximated models.
 Finally, tools may also have bugs.
 For all these reasons, it is not unlikely that insecure protocols are accidentally verified by automated verification tools.